 catastrophic event.
 While it is often a future envisioned in the past,

 this document wouldn't be helpful for it.
 Post-apocalyptic works seldom

 attempt to predict the future.

-"Retro-future" and "Steampunk" are sometimes used as generic terms for all these genres.
+"Retro-future" and "Steampunk" are sometimes used interchangably or as generic terms for many of these genres.